Anafiotika – A Secret Island Village Under the Acropolis

 The emergence of Anafiotika

-Let’s go back to around 1840, when builders from Anafi, summoned by King Otto, to refurbish his palace and transform Athens into a modern capital city, arrived.
+Let’s go back to around 1840, when builders from the island of Anafi, arrived in Athens after being summoned by King Otto, to refurbish his palace and transform the capital city, into a modern metropolis.

-Houses of Anafiotika, built by workers from the island of Anafi, Clyclades
+Houses of Anafiotika – Athens – Built by workers from the island of Anafi – Clyclades

-The law, at the time, stated, if, within twenty four hours, you could build four walls and put a roof on those four walls, the land was yours.
+The law, at the time, stated that if, within twenty four hours, you could build four walls and put a roof on those four walls, the land was yours.

 The Anafi workers, in no time at all, had created a little Anafi and as not to be homesick, they created the area as a replica of the small, Aegean Island they had left behind, narrow winding streets, whitewashed houses, brightly- coloured paintwork, and bougainvillea at every corner, and named it Anafiotika.